nionio6915/LPC1768-RepRapFirmware-Files/README.md

 M569 P2 S1  T1.9:1.0:0.65:0.65

 I had to work through endstops- I used to use all 6, but am now limited to 3.

-My entire motion system was inverted - I could not figure out how to get them flipped in the config file so I flipped all my cables around 180 until my OCD tendencies kicked in and I figured out how to change the direction.
+My entire motion system was inverted - I could not figure out how to get them flipped in the config file so I flipped all my cables around 180 until my OCD tendencies kicked in and I figured out how to change the direction and pu them back.

 My heatbed uses an MG18 thermistor- I could not figure out how to configure it.
 Trying to use the configurator calculator would result in a negative value.
 Looking at Marlin thermistor75 tables, the beta was in there, and I used B4100 in my config, all seems to be good.

 5a.
 Piezo probe.
 The online configurator has options like 'modulated probe' and 'SmartEffector-Piezo' I could not make sense of the options.

 What ended up working the best is what Idris at Precision Piezo suggested , change P5 to P8 to more senstive setting, reduce travel and speed.
-See the GCode refernce for all options.
+See the GCode reference for all options.

 M558 P8 I1 R0.4 H2 F400 T6000